The Claim Process

 Lastly – once you are successful – the loser must usually make a contribution towards your legal costs.

-The Merits: Have you got a Claim?
+The Merits: Have you

 In simple terms, if there is no merit to the claim, then there will be no money either.
 This is because the legal basis of any claim (which must be proved on its own set of facts) is “fault”.
 And it comprises the following elements; something happened that shouldn’t have, it happened negligently or intentionally and was wrongful, it caused the injury/death and resulting losses or expenses, and the wrongdoer is liable.